Huddersfield Town 2018/19 Home Jersey Unveiled

-Huddersfield has unveiled their 2018/19 home jersey, the first with new technical sponsor Umbro.
+The Huddersfield 2018/19 home jersey has been unveiled, the first with new technical sponsor Umbro.
 Town’s second season in the top flight marks the return of the Terrier after nearly 50 years.

 Town first used the Terrier as an emblem on their jerseys in the 1969/70 and 1970/71 seasons.
 Then-Chairman Frank Drabble introduced the nickname in September 1969, and the Terrier made its on-jersey debut in December 1969.